plausible/website/about.md

 Plausible Analytics is an open source project dedicated to making web analytics more privacy-friendly.
 Our mission is to reduce corporate surveillance by providing an alternative web analytics tool which doesn't come from the AdTech world.

 Plausible is trusted by thousands of paying subscribers.
-We are completely independent, self-funded and bootstrapped.
+We are completely independent, self-funded and bootstrapped team of 10 core members.
 The legal entity is incorporated in Estonia, while [our team](https://plausible.io/docs/authors) works remotely and flexibly.

 ![About Plausible Analytics](/uploads/google-analytics-alternatives.png "About Plausible Analytics")